LukeMakishima/CafeteriaOrderingSystem362/README.md

 1. Install Node.js if you don't have it:
 Download from https://nodejs.org/ (install the LTS version).

-2. Install backend dependencies: npm install express body-parser cors
+2. Install backend dependencies from terminal: npm install express body-parser cors

-3. Start the server:
+4. Start the server:
 node server.js

-4. Open the app in your browser: http://localhost:3000/index.html
+5. Open the app in your browser: http://localhost:3000/index.html

 Orders are logged to orders.txt with a timestamp and customer info.